Newsletter | May 2025

 Download the Newsletter

-Geneva, 7 March 2024 – Geneva-based independent asset manager The Forum Finance Group SA has won four major awards at the WealthBriefing Swiss EAM Awards 2024.
-In particular, it was declared winner by the jury in the Next Generation Program, Wealth Planning Team, Servicing LatAm Clients categories and Cyrille Urfer was ranked best Chief Investment Officer (CIO).
+Geneva, 6th March 2025 – Geneva-based independent asset manager The Forum Finance Group SA has won three major awards at the fifth WealthBriefing Swiss EAM Awards 2025.
+In particular, it was declared winner by the jury in the Asset over CHF 1 Billion AuM, Fund Selection/Asset Allocation Offering and Wealth Planning Team categories.

-Hippolyte de Weck, Managing Partner and CEO of Forum Finance, stated: “We are truly honoured to have our strengths and achievements recognized by these four industry awards.
+Hippolyte de Weck, Managing Partner and CEO of Forum Finance stated: “We are truly honoured to have our strengths and achievements recognized by these highly regarded industry awards.
 Over the past 30 years, our company has grown significantly to become today one of the leading players in the Swiss market.
-We are particularly proud of the prize for Best CIO, as providing sound investment advice and achieving superior performance remains at the heart of our business.”
+We are proud of what the whole team here at Forum Finance has achieved.
+It is our collaborative spirit that really sets us apart!

 Indeed, having anticipated the evolution of the wealth management industry, Forum Finance has strengthened its structure and organisation over the last few years, as evidenced by the CISA licence granted by FINMA in 2015 and its registration as investment adviser with the US SEC in 2016.
 Forum Finance invests constantly in its research, investment management and wealth advisory resources, as well as in technology, enabling it to respond effectively to the changing needs of its clients.